SimplyStaking/panic_oasis/doc/INSTALL_AND_RUN.md

 Since you chose to run PANIC using Docker, it is important that if you are going to use MongoDB, it is also run inside a Docker container.

-To install MongoDB using docker please run the following command inside the project directory:
+To install MongoDB using Docker please run the following command inside the project directory:
 ```bash
 docker-compose up -d mongo
 ```